-- 7.1 If we issue new shares, the new shares can have rights or restrictions attached to them.
+- (b) transfer any treasury shares for the purposes of, or to benefit, an employees' share scheme: (c) receive an allotment of shares as fully paid bonus shares in respect of any treasury shares; or (d) receive any amount payable on redemption of any redeemable treasury shares.
+We cannot exercise any other right in respect of treasury shares we hold, including any right to attend or vote at meetings, to participate in any offer we make to shareholders or Deleted: ¶ to receive any distribution (including in a winding up).
+Shares Formatted: Bullets and Numbering The special rights of new shares 7 If we issue new shares, the new shares can have rights or restrictions attached to them.
 The rights can take priority over the rights of existing shares, or existing shares can take priority over the rights of the new shares, or the new shares and the existing shares can rank equally.
 These rights and restrictions can apply to sharing in our profits or assets.
 Other rights and restrictions can also apply, for example on the right to vote.
-The powers conferred by this Article 7.1 are subject to the provisions of Article 7.4. - 7.2 The rights and restrictions referred to in Article 7.1 can be decided by an ordinary resolution passed by the shareholders.
-The Directors can also take these decisions if they do not conflict with any resolution passed by the shareholders. - 7.3 If the law allows, the rights of any new shares can include rights for the holder or us (or both the holder and us) to have them redeemed.
-The Directors may determine the terms, conditions and manner of redemption of any such shares. - 7.4 The ability to attach particular rights and restrictions to new shares can be restricted by special rights previously given to holders of any existing shares.

-8 The Directors' power to deal with shares

-- 8.1 The Directors can decide how to deal with any new shares.
-The Directors can: - (a) allot them on any terms, which can include the right to transfer the allotment to another person before any person has been entered on the Register.
-This is known as the right to renounce the allotment (see also Article 10.1); - (b) grant options to give people a choice to acquire shares in the future; or - (c) dispose of the shares in any other way.

-This Article 8.1 is subject to the provisions of Article 8.3.

-- 8.2 The Directors are free to decide who they deal with, when they deal with the shares, and the terms on which they deal. - 8.3 The Directors must comply with: - (a) the law relating to authority, pre-emption rights and other matters; and - (b) any resolution of a General Meeting which is passed under the law.
+The powers Deleted: 10 conferred by this Article 7.1 are subject to the provisions of Article 7.4.
+Deleted: 10 7.2 The rights and restrictions referred to in Article 1.1 can be decided by an ordinary Deleted: 10 resolution passed by the shareholders.
+The Directors can also take these decisions if they do not conflict with any resolution passed by the shareholders.
+If the law allows, the rights of any new shares can include rights for the holder or us (or both the holder and us) to have them redeemed.
+The Directors may determine the terms, Formatted: Font: Bold conditions and manner of redemption of any such shares.
+Formatted: Font: Italic Formatted: Font: Bold 7.4 The ability to attach particular rights and restrictions to new shares can be restricted by special rights previously given to holders of any existing shares.
+8 The Directors' power to deal with shares Deleted: which have not been The Directors can decide how to deal with any new shares.
+The Directors can: 8.1 issued allot them on any terms, which can include the right to transfer the allotment to (a) another person before any person has been entered on the Register.
+This is Deleted: 3 known as the right to renounce the allotment (see also Article 10,1); (b) grant options to give people a choice to acquire shares in the future; or (c) dispose of the shares in any other way.
+Deleted: 11 This Article 8.1 is subject to the provisions of Article 8.3.
+Deleted: 11 The Directors are free to decide who they deal with, when they deal with the shares, and ---Formatted: Bullets and Numbering the terms on which they deal. - 8.3 The Directors must comply with: - (a) the law relating to authority, pre-emption rights and other matters; and - (b) any resolution of a General Meeting which is passed under the law.